By collaborating with scientists, stakeholders turn research into action for safe and healthy Great Lakes.

 CIGLR and the NOAA Great Lakes Environmental Research Lab are partnering with Cleveland Water and other Ohio public water systems to develop a hypoxia forecast for the central basin of Lake Erie.
 Prolonged periods of hypoxia can increase levels of manganese in the water.
 When this water infiltrates public water intakes, it creates public health risks and increases the difficulty of drinking water treatment.
 This short-term forecast will give predictions of hypoxia events at the time scale of a typical weather forecast (5-10 days.
 The hypoxia forecast is active from July to October, and provides advance warning of hypoxic events to drinking water treatment plants that draw their water from Lake Erie.
 By planning ahead for treatment actions, plant operators will be better prepared to respond to changes in source water quality.

-3. Great Lakes Ice
+3. Ice Forecasting

 CIGLR and NOAA GLERL are working to improve the usability of NOAA’s Great Lakes Operational Forecast System (GLOFS) by including stakeholders in the design of a Great Lakes Ice Forecast.
 An easy-to-use ice forecast will be designed to help lake vessels and the 9th District U.S. Coast Guard (USCG) navigate dangerous ice conditions, prepare for emergency responses, and reduce risk of vessel damage due to ice.
-Workshops, surveys, and focus groups will be conducted to assess information needs and develop a forecast user interface.
+Workshops, surveys, and focus groups continue to be conducted to assess information needs and develop a forecast user interface.
 A stakeholder engagement report for the Great Lakes Ice Forecast workshop held on July 11th, 2019 in Cleveland can be read here.

 - Runaway robot found in Lake Erie; Local 4 Click on Detroit, 8/15/2017

 - Great Lakes underwater mission; Local 4 Click on Detroit, 8/15/2017